ornet-ev/asciidoc-to-reqif/README.md

 This folder contains the tooling to convert asciidoc to [ReqIF](https://www.omg.org/spec/ReqIF/20110401/reqif.xsd) format.

-## Known limitations
+## Features

-Currently, the exporter only supports:
+### Supported features
 * Plain text
 * Cross-references
 * lists (ordered/unordered)
+* images
+* tables
 * Requirements with role-tags
 * Notes to requirements

-Currently **not** supported:
-* images
-* formulas
-* tables
-* automatically generated content like ICS-tables
+### Hard limitations
+These limitations are inherent in the process, and will probably never be solved:
+* It is not possible to link to glossary items using text anchors.
+  This is due to the fact that ReqIF does not support linking in text to other spec items.
+  Some tools like Polarion allow using HTML-anchors.
+However, this would require knowledge of the URL of the item to be linked, but this URL is different for each ALM instance and may not even be defined prior to import.

 ## Output formats
 It generates a single file with different variants.
-Depending on your ALM-tool, importing all documents may fail.
+Depending on your ALM-tool, importing multiple documents may fail.
 Instead, you should choose a specific document or set of documents to import, or you will end up with redundant information and multiple instances of the same object.

 ### Full document